autosapien/CarND-Traffic-Sign-Classifier-Project/README.md

 ![German Traffic Sign Images From the Web](static/web_images.png)

 These images look straightforward to classify.
-Our classifier should be able to classify these correctly.
+All the images have the traffic signs that are fully visible i.e. there is not artifact covering any part of the image.
+The images all appear to have been taken front on with limited shearing, in addition they have limited rotation.
+These qualities should help with correct identification, our classifier should be able to classify these correctly.
+Let us test is out!!

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).